Skip to main content

 4.3.
 If there are limitations upon your state's ability to establish support for prior periods, specify those limitations.

 Alaska will establish support for prior periods.
 For non-public assistance cases, we will establish support from the date of the application for services.
-For cases with public assistance timeframes, the agency will establish arrears the 1st month state assistance was provided, but not to exceed six years before the service on the NCP of the child support order, or a notice of paternity and financial responsibility, or a paternity complaint, whichever is earlier.
-15 AAC 125.105.
+For cases with public assistance time frames, the agency will establish arrears the 1st month state assistance was provided, but not to exceed six years before the service on the NCP of the child support order, or a notice of paternity and financial responsibility, or a paternity complaint, whichever is earlier.

 For Additional Information - exit disclaimer